 Show me a drug with no side effects and I’ll show you a drug with no benefits.
 When you take a medicine you’re entering into a bargain.
 The prescriber, to the best of their knowledge, gives you a medicine that will do you more good than harm, but you have to accept the risk that it may do you more harm than good.
 For some medicines, we understand the risks and can mitigate them, but for others the knowledge is just not there yet.

 For every 100,000 chemicals researched, only four are eventually licensed for prescription.

 Most medical research aims to discover more about health and to find new ways to treat or prevent diseases.
 Within this, the science of how to make drugs safer has received relatively little research funding and attention.
 This is despite the fact that side effects (known as adverse drug reactions) are both a big public health concern and a major barrier to the development of new medicines.
 In the coming pages we look at some patients’ frustrations about side effects, discussing why they happen and what could be done about them.

 This guide was produced in collaboration with the MRC-funded Centre for Drug Safety Science.
-The centre is a joint venture between the Universities of Liverpool and Manchester to bring together a critical mass of knowledge and technologies in order to advance our understanding of adverse drug reactions.
+The centre is a joint venture between the University of Liverpool to bring together a critical mass of knowledge and technologies in order to advance our understanding of adverse drug reactions.